Mathorga/behema/README.md

 ```
 odd_cortex = *c2d_copy(&even_cortex);
 ```
-The two cortexes will be updated alternatively at each iteration step.
+The two cortices will be updated alternatively at each iteration step.

 Now the cortex can already be deployed, but it's often useful to setup its inputs and outputs:
 ```